 - Direct mail.

 - Rewards system in place.

-Cloud POS system which allow you to sync your customer base to your email marketing software so you can email them or mail them special offers, birthday gifts to improve and optimize your total customer value.
-By the way you should study more about total customer value.
-Use menu psychology technique in your menu design, pricing and format.
-And if you can think of any other form of media to market your business on top of the above you should do it.
+Cloud POS system allows you to sync your customer base to your email marketing software so you can email them or mail them special offers and birthday gifts to improve and optimize your total customer value.
+By the way, you should study more about total customer value.
+Use menu psychology techniques in your menu design, pricing and format.
+If you can think of any other form of media to market your business on top of the above, you should do it.
 So yes you are in the marketing business my friend, once you realise that and embrace this truth you will have a very successful profitable restaurant indeed.